-What this query's output is telling you is that even though you had merely intended to speed up your index creation or rebuild with the parallel option (parallel 12), the database has permanently modified the parallelism degree of the index text_index1 to 12 from its default value of 1.
+This query's output is telling you that even though you had merely intended to speed up your index creation or rebuild with the parallel option (parallel 12), the database has permanently modified the parallelism degree of the text_index1 index to 12 from its default value of 1.
 Any query operations involving that index will begin defaulting to parallel execution.
 This is not always a good thing!

 By the way, the same is also true with tables.
-If you specify the parallel option during an alter table ...move or a create table ... as operation, the database will permanently modify the existing parallelism of the table (default is 1) to the degree you specify for the operation on the table.
+If you specify the parallel option during an ALTER TABLEMOVE or a CREATE TABLE AS operation, the database will permanently modify the existing parallelism of the table (default is 1) to the degree that you specify for the operation on the table.

-[■] Tip Creating or rebuilding an index in parallel will change the degree of parallelism for that index.
-The optimizer will take into account this fact when it calculates the cost of alternative execution paths.
+■ Tip Creating or rebuilding an index in parallel will change the degree of parallelism for that index.
+The optimizer takes into account this fact when it calculates the cost of alternative execution paths.

-If you really intend the database to use parallelism when dealing with your index, you're fine.
-However, if you don't intend the database to use parallelism during query execution, disable parallelism on an index after any parallel maintenance operation such as a create index or a alter index rebuild operation, as shown here:
+If you really intend to use parallelism in the database when dealing with your index, then you're fine.
+However, if you don't intend to use parallelism during query execution, disable parallelism on an index after any parallel maintenance operation, such as a create index or a alter index rebuild operation, as shown here: